Esri/arcgis-runtime-samples-android/java/create-and-save-map/README.md

 ## Additional information

-In this sample, API keys are set directly on the `Basemap` rather than on the `ArcGISRuntimeEnvironment`.
-This is done to allow the developer to provide the app with access to a range of `BasemapStyle`s, but also allow the user to save the final map to their own ArcGISOnline account.
+In this sample, an API key is set directly on `Basemap` objects rather than on the whole app using the `ArcGISRuntimeEnvironment` class.
+This is useful in a scenario where an individual developer is part of an organisation within ArcGIS Online that uses an API key to access a range of `BasemapStyle`s.
+In the case that an individual member of the organisation wants to save a map locally to their account, and not that of the organisation, they can set the organization's API key on the basemap, and log in to their own account when challenged.
+The individual can then save the final map to their own ArcGIS Online account.

 ## Tags